BrianRxm Coins on Television 72/135

 Prev Back Next

-"Law & Order" was a one-hour television program which ran on the NBC television network from 1990 to 2010 and was set in New York City and it's suburbs.
+"Law & Order" was a one-hour television series which ran on the NBC television network from 1990 to 2010.
+It has been restarted in 2021 and continues to appear.

 This episode is titled "Promote This" and was originally broadcast on April 29, 2009.

-The teenagers, in order to broadcast an anti-immigrant message, heat a Mexican coin and use it to assault and "brand" two Hispanic men.
+Suburban white teenagers want to broadcast an anti-immigrant message by heating a Mexican coin and using it to assault and "brand" two Hispanic men.

 Law Order Promote This